 temp_file <- "output.geojson"

-Make sure to enter your correct User ID and Password where it says
+Make sure to enter your AURIN API Username and Password where it says

 Save as aurin_wfs_connection.xml in your R project directory.

-In this tutorial, we will be looking at the spatial distribution of public toilets across Australia
+We need to specify the layer name associated with the dataset we wish to download, and issue it to the ogr2ogr command.
+In this tutorial, we will be looking at the spatial distribution of public toilets across Australia, the layer name is:

-Now it’s time to use ogr2ogr function within R. There are various parameters we need to put in to get going, and we will include these five:
+Now it’s time to use ogr2ogr function within R to download the specified dataset into our object we assigned earlier.
+There are various parameters we need to put in to get going, and we will include these five:

 - dst_datasource_name is your destination file name (temp_file)